snek-at/jaen/README.md

 #### ImageField

-The ImageField is the Jaen field that allows you to embed images hosted on the ipfs.
+The ImageField is the Jaen field that allows you to embed images hosted on the IPFS.
 It requires both a fieldName and an initValue.<div align=right>[Wiki 📖](https://github.com/snek-at/jaen/wiki/ImageField)</div>

 ```javascript
 import {fields} from '@snek-at/jaen-pages'